How my interest in Sherlock Holmes got me out of a rut…

 The Blog is set in a not quite post-Victorian, steampunk parallel universe, where all sorts of real and imaginary literary characters can, and do, turn up to confound our hero Sherlock Holmes and his trusty assistant.
 I thought the blog should be from Watson’s point of view, and since we were setting it in a parallel universe, it didn’t matter what happened, or who turned up to get in their way.
 Oscar Wilde, Charles Dickens, Florence Nightingale, Wilkie Collins, Mary Shelley and even Conan Doyle himself pop up to tread the metaphorical boards with Dr Jekyll, Shaggy and Scooby, Bill Sikes, Madame Arcati and Long John Silver.

 The Books of the Blog

-The blog is now available in book form, with the first two volumes taken from blog posts up to July 2016.
-The next volume will be available soon.
+The blog is now available in book form, with the blog posts acting as a sort of weekly adventure series.
+The next book will be available soon.

 Full details for these books are on my Books for Adults page.